Manishak798/Manishak798/README.md

 - Social Winter of Code '24

-🌟 Contributor in:
+🌟 Contributed to:

 - Hacktoberfest'23

 - GirlScript Summer of Code GSSOC'23